 “The potential for damage is high during scuba diving,” says Ranna, who has completed 60 dives.
 “The dry air and awkward position of the jaw while clenching down on the regulator is an interesting mix.
 An unhealthy tooth underwater would be much more obvious than on the surface.
 One hundred feet underwater is the last place you want to be with a fractured tooth.”

 If you are planning on doing this kind of extreme activity, you’ll want to visit a dentist first to assess your crowns or fillings.
-You can check out our porcelain crowns page for more details.
 This unnatural clenching that divers experience isn’t unique to their activity.
 So many sports have the risk of clenching, grinding, and breaking teeth if you’re not wearing protective gear such as a mouthguard.

 And even if you are a gym rat that doesn’t engage in full-body contact sports, you can still be at risk for dental problems.
 According to Carefree Dental, breathing through the mouth and drinking energy beverages are two common habits among athletes that cause dental problems: